Maceio Alagoas, Brazil Travel Guide

 Visit Pontal da Barra to observe local crafts, a core part of the region's heritage.

-Neighborhood churches throughout the region hold historical importance for the local population.
+Neighborhood churches all over the region hold historical value for the local population.

 Neighboring Pernambuco.
 Rich history, culture, colonial architecture.